carla-simulator/carla/Docs/content_authoring_large_maps.md

 ## Build a Large Map in RoadRunner

 The specifics of how to build a complex map in RoadRunner go beyond the scope of this guide, however, there are video tutorials available in the [RoadRunner documentation][rr_tutorials].
 On the face of it, building a Large Map in RoadRunner is largely the same as building a standard map, just bigger in scale.
-The differences are largely in how the map is exported.
+The differences are mainly in how the map is exported.

 ![roadrunner_draw](img/tuto_content_authoring_maps/large_map_roadrunner.png)

 Here we have created a Large Map of about 1.2 km in size.
-This will be broken up into tiles when we export it, we will choose a tile size of 700m, so the map should split up into around 4 tiles.
+This will be broken up into tiles when we export it, we will choose a tile size of 700m, so the map should split up into around 4-9 tiles.

 If you are building a Large Map with elevation, the recommended largest size of the map is 20x20 km<sup>2</sup>.
 Maps larger than this may cause RoadRunner to crash on export.